 Information presented benefits PAs interested in neonatology, NICU medical directors integrating APPs into their NICU, and educators interested in developing a structured neonatal onboarding or postgraduate PA program.

 Bromley MT.
 Development of Neonatal Physician Assistants.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.